4 Things No One Told You About The Privacy Policy Of Facebook

 4 Secret Things About Facebook Privacy Policy

-Although you can read all the privacy policies of Facebook from their website, who bothers to read the long pages just to know a few important things about privacy policy?
+Although you can read all of Facebook's privacy policies from their website, who bothers to read the long pages just to know a few important things about privacy policy?
 Of course, no one.
 This is why people face privacy issues later.
-Take a look at the following points to understand what is explained in the privacy policy of Facebook.
+Take a look at the following points to understand what is explained in Facebook's privacy policy.

 1 - Ask for disclosure of data